“Without the right tools, little is possible. With the right ones, everything is.”

 It sat collecting cobwebs with maybe 10 or 20 people stumbling upon it each day.
 Subscriber growth was exactly 0% (stuck at 111 to be precise – 95 of whom I knew personally and were just being nice).

-This went on for years until I met Corbett Barr (as well as Leo, Mary and Jonathan whom I’ll tell you more about next week).
+This went on for years until I met Corbett Barr.

 In early 2010 I met Corbett over some beers in SF with two other guys I met on Twitter (sounds a little weird I know, but go with it).
-He soon became a friend and mentor and later became the mastermind behind the relaunch and rebrand of Live Your Legend that occurred mid last year.
-He walked me through every detail from naming, branding and design all the way to backend coding and business model – not exactly your average web designer.
+He soon became a friend and mentor and later became the mastermind behind the relaunch and rebrand of Live Your Legend that occurred in mid 2011.
+He walked me through every detail from naming, branding and design all the way to backend coding, business model and launch plan – not exactly your average web designer.

-The rebrand Corbett led caused this site’s following to double inside of three weeks.
+The rebrand Corbett led caused this site’s following to double inside of three weeks (from 3,500 to 7,500 subscribers at the time).
+I was floored.

 Focusing on the right strategies makes all the difference

-Since I met Corbett, and a few others, this blog has grown from 10 visits a day to 2,000.
-From 111 subscribers to over 10,000.
-From a side project to a full-blown business.
-It now ranks among the top .03% all sites on the planet.
+Since I met Corbett, and a few others, this blog has grown from 10 visits a day to 4,000.
+From 111 subscribers to over 70,000.
+From a side project to a full-blown multiple six-figure business.
+It now ranks among the top .006% all sites on the planet.
+All of this is still hard for me to believe – I’m incredibly grateful and continue to be in awe of it all, and the fact that you’re even here reading this (thank you!).

 Looking back it can feel and seem like this happened overnight, especially to those who have only recently joined our community.
 Trust me – it couldn’t be farther from the truth.